nzakas/understandinges6/manuscript/01-Block-Bindings.md

 }
 ```

 This version of the `getValue` function behaves much closer to how you'd expect it to in other C-based languages.
-Since the variable `value` is declared using `let` instead of `var`, the declaration isn't hoisted to the top of the function definition, and the variable `value` is destroyed once execution flows out of the `if` block.
+Since the variable `value` is declared using `let` instead of `var`, the declaration isn't hoisted to the top of the function definition, and the variable `value` is no longer accessible once execution flows out of the `if` block.
 If `condition` evaluates to false, then `value` is never declared or initialized.

 ### No Redeclaration